 Question 10 asked faculty to describe their definition of diversity.
 The result of the content analysis showed that "diversity means difference or variety" based on their definitions.
 However, in terms of areas of difference, some variations were observed.
-The majority (89%) of faculty respondents indicated that diversity at least one or more or all of the following diverse terms: culture, disabilities, race, gender, sexuality, color, socio-economic and ethnic backgrounds, age, language and voice, and learning styles.
+The majority 29(89%) of faculty respondents indicated diversity is defined as at least one or more of the following terms: culture, disabilities, race, gender, sexuality, color, socio-economic and ethnic backgrounds, age, language and voice, and learning styles.
 However, several suggested minimizing the emphasis of disability and sexuality and considering all diverse issues equally.
-Refer to Appendix H response numbers 6, 25, 26, 29, and 31.
+(See Appendix I2 response numbers 6, 25, 26, 29, and 31).

-83% of the faculty who returned the survey, felt having an awareness of differences in other students, and applying awareness through teaching is recognition and respect of diversity among the students.
-Diversity outside the classroom is recommended by 18% of the faculty answering question 10.
+27(83%) of the faculty who returned the survey, felt having an awareness of differences in other students, and applying awareness through teaching is recognition and respect of diversity among the students.
+Diversity outside the classroom is recommended by 6 (18%) of the faculty.
 The faculty suggests outside classroom activities enhance learning and sharing of experiences through unique characteristics about others and self.